 Hamm Clinic is an Outpatient Community Mental Health Agency offering training opportunities for pre-doctoral psychology interns, social work interns, and psychiatric residents.
 Pre-doctoral psychology interns focus primarily on psychotherapy and psychological assessment.
 Trainees have the opportunity to utilize a longer-term therapy model, when it is clinically indicated for the client.
 As a community mental health center located in downtown St. Paul, pre-doctoral psychology interns have the opportunity to work with culturally and economically diverse clients.
 Hamm Clinic only serves adults, opportunities to work with children are not available.

 Individual psychotherapy is the primary form of psychotherapy training.
-Therapy orientation is theoretically integrative and research-based, with a focus on psychodynamic, process-oriented approach to treatment; emphasis is placed on mastery of the core components of a psychotherapy, and to developing skill in psychodynamic interventions.
+Therapy orientation is theoretically integrative and research-based, with a focus on anti-racist/anti-oppressive, trauma-informed, psychodynamic, process-oriented approach to treatment; emphasis is placed on mastery of the core components of a psychotherapy, and to developing skill in psychodynamic interventions.
 There are opportunities for couples, family, and group therapy.

 Psychological assessment is an essential part of the psychology training at Hamm Clinic.
 Familiarity with the MMPI-2 is required.
 Pre-doctoral psychology interns learn to select appropriate assessment tools for a given problem, administer, score, and interpret tests correctly.
 They also learn to provide feedback in a therapeutic manner, both in writing and verbally, to the client and to the referring clinician.